bobbyshaw/tomrobertshaw.net/_posts/2014-04-26-april-2014-ecommerce-survey.md

 New in this edition of the survey, email addresses are also provided where they have been detected on the home page of a site.

-If you are interested in a filtered dataset or when that is cross-related to other technologies in other technology groups, e.g. server, cache tool or CMS, please also let me nwo.
+If you are interested in a filtered dataset or when that is cross-related to other technologies in other technology groups, e.g. server, cache tool or CMS, please also let me know.

 ### About the Survey

 The survey takes the list of the top 1 million sites as provided by Alexa (an Amazon-owned company).
 It then fetches the HTML document for the home page and analyses against a library of over 500 signatures that have been written.
 A signature is a rule that identifies an individual platform.
 For example, for Magento this would be a reference to the varien/js.js JavaScript file.
 The accuracy of the survey is being improved with each edition as signature rules are added and reviewed.

 The platform has been rebuilt since the last survey.
-The signatures have been expanded massively to not only increase the coverage of ecommerce platforms but also to other types of technology.
+The signatures have been expanded massively to not only increase the coverage of ecommerce platforms but also other types of technology.
 The long-term aim here is to draw understanding how platforms are paired together and to discover 'best of breed' systems.
 In addition to this the platform has been re-built in Java and Cassandra.

 Alexa produces their site list based on visits to sites by the Alexa toolbar user community.
 Plans are being made to include data from <a href="http://www.quantcast.com/top-sites-1">Quantcast</a> to reduce the inevitable bias of using a single dataset.